Tithonus poem

 Fragments of the Cologne papyri, dating to the third century BC, preserve twelve lines of the Tithonus poem.
 Published in 2004, the finds drew international media attention.

-The Tithonus poem, also known as the Old age poem or (with fragments of another poem by Sappho discovered at the same time) the New Sappho, (Note: In 2014, more fragments of Sappho were discovered, including five previously-unknown stanzas of a poem commonly called the Brothers Poem.
+The Tithonus poem, also known as the old age poem or (with fragments of another poem by Sappho discovered at the same time) the New Sappho, (Note: In 2014, more fragments of Sappho were discovered, including five previously-unknown stanzas of a poem commonly called the Brothers Poem.
 These discoveries have also been referred to as the "New Sappho".) is a poem by the archaic Greek poet Sappho.
 It is part of fragment 58 in Eva-Maria Voigt's edition of Sappho.
 (Note: Different editions of Sappho's poems follow different numbering systems.
 Voigt's numeration is one of the most commonly used.
 In most cases, including that of fragment 58, it matches the older Lobel-Page system.)
 The poem is from Book IV of the Alexandrian edition of Sappho's poetry.
-It was first published in 1922, after a fragment of papyrus on which it was partially preserved was discovered at Oxyrhynchus in Egypt; further papyrus fragments published in 2004 almost completed the poem, drawing international media attention.
+It was first published in modern times in 1922, after a fragment of papyrus on which it was partially preserved was discovered at Oxyrhynchus in Egypt; further papyrus fragments whose contents were published in 2004 almost completed the poem, drawing international media attention.
 One of very few substantially complete works by Sappho, it deals with the effects of ageing.
 There is scholarly debate about where the poem ends, as four lines previously thought to have been part of the poem are not found on the 2004 papyrus.